vocably/hermes/README.md

 import { onSaveUserRequest } from './save-user.ts';

 onSaveUserRequest(async (sendResponse, user) => {
   let id: string;

   if (user.id) {
     // api.updateUser should be implemmented
     // individually.
 It's not a part of @vocably/hermes await api.updateUser(user);
     id = user.id;
   } else {
     // api.createUser should be implemmented
     // individually.
 It's not a part of @vocably/hermes id = await api.createUser(user);
   }

   // The callback function must return sendResponse() with the message return value passed into it. return sendResponse({
-      id
+    id,
   });
 });
 ```